Formal plethories: Introduction

 This passing to pro-objects gives the theory of plethories a whole new flavor.

-\begin{defn} Let $k$ be a graded commutative ring.
-A \emph{formal scheme over $k$} is a functor $F\colon \Alg_k \to \Set$ which is a filtered colimit of representable functors.
-A \emph{formal $k$-algebra scheme over $k$} is a functor $F\colon \Alg_k \to \Alg_k$ whose underlying functor to $\Set$ is a formal scheme. \end{defn}
+\begin{defn} Denote by $\Set$ the category of sets and by $\Set^\Z$ the category of $\Z$-graded sets.
+Let $k$, $l$ be graded commutative rings.
+A \emph{(graded) formal scheme over $k$} is a functor $\hat X\colon \Alg_k \to \Set^\Z$ on the category of graded commutative $k$-algebras which is a filtered colimit of representable functors.
+A \emph{formal $l$-algebra scheme over $k$} is a functor $\hat A\colon \Alg_k \to \Alg_l$ whose underlying functor to $\Set^\Z$ is a formal scheme.
+Denote the category of formal schemes over $k$ by $\Sch{k}$ and of formal $l$-algebra schemes over $k$ by $\fAlgSch{k}{l}$.
+Denote by $\Schf{k}$ and $\fAlgSchf{k}{l}$ the full subcategories of functors represented by pro-flat $k$-modules. \end{defn}

+For our main theorems, we restrict ourselves to the case where $k$ is a (graded) Pr\"ufer ring, i.~e. a ring where submodules of flat modules are flat.
+We hope that this restriction can ultimately be removed, but it is necessary at the moment.

-\begin{thm} The category $\fAlgSch{k}{k}$ of formal algebra schemes is complete and cocomplete and has a monoidal structure $\circ$ given by composition of functors.
-Similarly, the category $\Sch{k}$ of formal schemes has an action of $\fAlgSch{k}{k}$. \end{thm}
+\begin{thm} Let $k$ be a graded Pr\"ufer ring.
+Then the category $\fAlgSchf{k}{k}$ is complete and cocomplete and has a monoidal structure $\circ_k$ given by composition of functors.
+The category $\Schf{k}$ has an action of $\fAlgSchf{k}{k}$. \end{thm}

-In contrast, the category $\AlgSch{k}{k}$ is in fact not complete -- it does not have an initial object, for example.
+In contrast, the category of ordinary $k$-algebra schemes over $k$ is not complete -- it does not have an initial object, for example.

-\begin{defn} A \emph{formal plethory} is a comonoid in $\fAlgSch{k}{k}$ with respect to $\circ$.
-A \emph{comodule} over a formal plethory $P$ is a formal scheme $X$ with a coaction $X \to P \circ X$. \end{defn}
+\begin{defn} A \emph{formal plethory} is a comonoid in $\fAlgSchf{k}{k}$ with respect to $\circ_k$.
+A \emph{comodule} over a formal plethory $\hat P$ is a formal scheme $\hat X \in \Schf{k}$ with a coaction $\hat X \to \hat P \circ_k \hat X$. \end{defn}

-\begin{example} Let $K$ be a ring spectrum satisfying \eqref{flatnessassump}.
-Then $K^*(\underline K_n)$ represents a formal plethory, and $K^*(X)$ represents a comodule over this plethory for any space $X$. \end{example}
+\begin{thm} Let $E$ be a ring spectrum such that $E_*$ is a Pr\"ufer domain and such that \eqref{flatnessassump} holds.
+Then $\hat E^*(\underline E_n)$ represents a formal plethory, and $\hat E^*(X)$ represents a comodule over this plethory for any space $X$. \end{thm}

+Examples of spectra satisfying these conditions include Morava $K$-theories, integral Morava $K$-theories including complex $K$-theory, and more generally any theories $E$ satisfying \eqref{flatnessassump} such that $E_*$ is a graded PID or Dedekind comain.
+Theories like $MU$ or $E(n)$ do not satisfy the hypothesis, but Landweber exact theories are treated in \cite{bendersky-curtis-miller,bendersky-thompson}.

 Thus formal plethories provide an algebraic framework for studying unstable cohomology operations.
-Algebraic descriptions of unstable cohomology operations are not new: in \cite{boardman-johnson-wilson}, unstable algebras and unstable modules were studied in great depth from a monadic point of view.
-Plethories were first introduced in \cite{tall-wraith}, and a framework similar to our formal plethories has been independently developed by Stacey and Whitehouse \cite{stacey-whitehouse:hunting} using filtrations instead of pro-objects.
+Algebraic descriptions of unstable cohomology operations are not new: in \cite{boardman-johnson-wilson}, Boardman, Johnson, and Wilson studied unstable algebras (and unstable modules) in great depth.
+Their starting point is a comonadic description of unstable algebras: the unstable operations of a cohomology theory $E$ are described by a comonad